At least 36 dead on Maui as fires burn through Hawaii, county reports

 “We barely made it out,” Kawaakoa said at an evacuation shelter on Wednesday, still unsure if anything was left of their apartment.

+Fires in Hawaii are unlike many of those burning in the U.S. West.
+They tend to break out in large grasslands on the dry sides of the islands and are generally much smaller than mainland fires.
+A major fire on the Big Island in 2021 burned homes and forced thousands to evacuate.
+The Big Island is also currently seeing blazes, Mayor Mitch Roth said, although there had been no reports of injuries or destroyed homes there.

-As winds eased somewhat on Maui, some flights resumed Wednesday, allowing pilots to view the full scope of the devastation.
+As winds eased somewhat on Maui on Wednesday, pilots were able to view the full scope of the devastation.
 Aerial video from Lahaina showed dozens of homes and businesses razed, including on Front Street, where tourists once gathered to shop and dine.
 Smoking heaps of rubble lay piled high next to the waterfront, boats in the harbor were scorched, and gray smoke hovered over the leafless skeletons of charred trees.

 “It’s horrifying.
 I’ve flown here 52 years and I’ve never seen anything come close to that,” said Richard Olsten, a helicopter pilot for a tour company.
 “We had tears in our eyes.”

+Search-and-rescue teams are fanning out in the devastated areas in the hopes of finding survivors, Adam Weintraub, communication director for the Hawaii Emergency Management Agency, said on ABC’s “Good Morning America.”

+Addressing the fear that there could be additional deaths, Weintraub acknowledged “these were large and fast-moving fires, and it’s only recently that we’ve started to get our arms around them and contain them.
+So, we’re hoping for the best, but we’re prepared for the worst.”

 About 14,500 customers in Maui were without power early Wednesday.
-Cell phone service is reportedly down for much of west Maui, with the potential to remain inoperable for weeks.
-Many people were struggling to check in with friends and family members living near the wildfires.
+With cell service and phone lines down in some areas, with the potential to remain inoperable for weeks., many people were struggling to check in with friends and family members living near the wildfires.
 Some were posting messages on social media.

 Tiare Lawrence was frantically trying to reach her siblings who live near where a gas station exploded in Lahaina.